 Expenditure group LCFS Expenditure category

 Food and non-alcoholic beverages

 Alcohol and tobacco

 Clothing and footwear

 Health

 General expenditure Transport services

 Communication

 Recreation and culture

 Resturants & hotels

 Miscellaneous goods & services excluding nursery, crèche, playschools and childcare payments

 Education and child specific Education

 expenditure Nursery, crèche, playschools and childcare payments

 Purchase of vehicles

 Vehicle expenditure Operation of personal transport

 Vehicle insurance and taxation

-Housing costs including: rent, mortgage repayments, council tax, fuel and power
+Housing expenditure Housing costs including: rent, mortgage repayments, council tax, fuel and power

-Housing expenditure Household goods and services including Furnishings, household equipment and services
+Household goods and services including Furnishings, household equipment and services

-To impute consumer expenditure for the households in the WAS, the correlation between each expenditure group and household characteristics was estimated.
-The models were estimated based on the proportion of expenditure on these items out of gross household income.
-Included in the models were number of adults and children, income decile, vehicle ownership, and tenure where relevant and significant.
-The income decile thresholds are based on the WAS survey to ensure consistency when imputing the expenditure estimates onto the WAS households.
+Initially, we imputed total consumer expenditure for the households in the WAS by estimating of regressions on the LCFS data.
+In the model total expenditure as a share of net income is regressed on number of adults and children, income decile21, vehicle ownership, and tenure.
+The income quintile thresholds are based on the WAS survey to ensure consistency when imputing the expenditure estimates onto the WAS households.
+Then we predicted total expenditure by multiplying the predicted share and net household income.